VEBEP Model–Virtually Educated Best Established Practices Model

 - Context–When the Online Learning Lab and College of Education launched USA’s Jaguarland in Second Life, we were excited to let everyone in the university who was interested in teaching in SL know about it.
 Not many even knew what SL was, much less had thought of it as a teaching tool.
 Dr. Jack Dempsey, Rebecca Reese and I decided to form an interest group.
 The South Alabama Educators in Second Life group found a home on Ning and quickly began expanding.
 From it’s inception in October 2009, we’ve held a handfull of group meetings and an in-world virtual world meeting with guest speaker, Marty Jencius from Kent State University.
 I took on the lead for the group in late fall 2009, having built the Ning.
 The group later was moved to WordPress and morphed into South Alabama Gaming Educators (SAGE) as interests in edugaming expanded.

 - Reflection–Getting interest rolling for a new technology is always difficult, I think.
 With SL, the learning curve throws a lot of instructors who are new to it.
 After quite a bit of interest at first, we’ve whittled down to a core group who are quite active in SL.
 I’ll keep the group running for them to have a forum to discuss issues or interesting tidbits.
 We had to move from our Ning that some of us used regularly.
-We have a new WordPress site (as of 2013) that is currently being built up.
+We then built a WordPress site (in 2013) to keep members apprised of tours and meetings as well as new VW/VR and gamification tech news.

 SAGE Front Page